TruCol/TruCol/tellor_all_languages/README.md

 A brief recap of the TODOs that are to be completed before the Tellor oracle system can be used live by the TruCol protocol:

 - [ ] Merge the tests of the oracles into a single oracle test script.
-- [ ] Ask how the actual oracles do their computations and convert the test scripts into that language/construction
+- [ ] Ask if/how the provided NodeJS implementation of doing the github queries can be optimised for safety and computational cost minimisation for the actual Tellor oracles.
 - [ ] Ask for a custom Tellor ID that allows passing the branch and/or commit (or reading it from the contract).

 ## Attack Surfaces